boozallen/sdp-libraries/sonarqube/README.rst

 ============================

-Extra configuration options are available by leveraging SonarQube's sonar-project.properties_ file. the sonar-project.properties file should be added to root of the source repositoy.
+Extra configuration options are available by leveraging SonarQube's sonar-project.properties_ file. the sonar-project.properties file should be added to root of the source repository.

 .. _sonar-project.properties: https://docs.sonarqube.org/display/SONAR/Analysis+Parameters